glory-ka/knowledgeTrace/html_css/css/css-04.md

 + inherit

 Let's again use the example of three boxes stuck up on top of one another.
-When we give the proporty **float** with value **right** to box1, it moves as far as it can to the right.
+When we give the property **float** with value **right** to box1, it moves as far as it can to the right.
 Then the box2 fills the space box1 used to occupy.

 **Float** is a easy way to create a two column layout.